Trump faces 'uncomfortable conversations' with world leaders at summit

 When Trump pulled out of the Paris Climate Accord last month, his supporters hailed it as a victory while allies hung their heads.

-But just because the president has called it a bad deal for the United States, doesn’t mean he isn’t open to doing some kind of agreement on climate, advisers said.
+But advisers said that he remains open to doing some kind of agreement on climate, even though he publicly said Paris was a bad deal for the U.S.

-"He cares very much about the climate and environment, but he has to enter into a deal that’s fair for the American worker," Cohn said, adding that the president is “open to reengaging on this or new deal if it makes sense for the American people."
+"He cares very much about the climate and environment, but he has to enter into a deal that’s fair for the American worker," Cohn said, adding that the president is “open to re-engaging on this or a new deal if it makes sense for the American people."

 White House advisers have been unable to articulate whether the president believes in climate change, which he has previously expressed skepticism about.